Cyclokitty/100DaysOfCode2/log.md

 Back to work!
 Spent my study time today working some more on data structures.
 Reminded myself what Stacks and Queues are and how to make a basic stack function and queue function.

 Then, started in on linked lists with singly-linked list.
 More reading and writing tonight!

+#day 17: June 6, 2017

+I did more work on singly-linked lists.
+I'm figuring out how to write the add and search and remove methods to the object.
+I get lost in the currentNode and currentNode.next every time.
+I have a lousy sense of direction.
+Must keep going!

+Also, thought about what other languages I should begin.
+Definitely Python.
+I love my Raspberry Pi and I'm curious to see how backend web dev works with Django and Python.
+As well, as fun as it is to run my Arduinos with JavaScript, I think some C++ is in order.
+Then Zac Cassini in FCC gitter chat said Pharo/Smalltalk is quite good for robotics.
+A quick google search found me a nice tut!

+I have to sit myself down and not stray over to my robotics table.
+I really want to solder pins on those knock off arduinos!!
+Must do my theory work!